Aerial bombing of cities

 The aerial bombing of cities is an optional element of strategic bombing, which became widespread in warfare during World War I. The bombing of cities grew to a vast scale in World War II and is still practiced today.
 The development of aerial bombardment marked an increased capacity of armed forces to deliver ordnance from the air against combatants, military bases, and factories, with a greatly reduced risk to its ground forces.
 The killing of civilians and non-combatants in bombed cities has variously been a deliberate goal of strategic bombing, or unavoidable collateral damage resulting from intent and technology.
-A number of multilateral efforts have been made to restrict the use of aerial bombardment so as to protect non-combatants and other civilians.
+A number of multilateral efforts have been made to restrict the use of aerial bombardment so as to protect non-combatants, including civilian populations.

+The morality of urban area bombing and the protection of non-combatants were much debated in the period 1945 to 1949, primarily as a result of the Allied bombings of German industrial centers and Japanese cities.
+This international discussion led to the 1949 Geneva Conventions, the fourth of which addressed the protection of civilians in time of war.
+The 1977 First Additional Protocol—not finalized until many years after, but not ratified by the United States even today—prohibits indiscriminate and disproportionate bombing, including bombardments that treat cities, towns and villages as a single military objective.

 Before World War I

 Kites

 Incendiary kites were first used in warfare by the Chinese.
 During the Song dynasty the Fire Crow, a kite carrying incendiary powder, a fuse, and a burning stick of incense was developed as a weapon.
 Walter de Milemete's 1326 De nobilitatibus, sapientiis, et prudentiis regum treatise depicts a group of knights flying kites laden with a black-powder filled firebomb over the wall of city.
 In the 17th century, the forces of Thai king Phetracha tied gunpowder barrels to kites used for airborne assault.